A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 Avoid Sweets and Processed Foods

 Highly processed foods and sweets should be limited or avoided altogether.
-These foods often contain high levels of refined sugars, unhealthy fats, and artificial additives, compromising your immune system and delaying healing.
+They often contain high levels of refined sugars, unhealthy fats, and artificial additives, which compromise the immune system and delay healing.

 Instead, focus on whole, unprocessed foods that provide essential nutrients and support your body’s natural healing mechanisms.